Support for NHS staff mental health is welcome, but must come with long-term investment and focus

-Responding to NHS England’s announcement of £15m for staff mental health support, NHS Providers deputy chief executive Saffron Cordery said:
+Responding to NHS England and NHS Improvement's announcement of £15m for staff mental health support, NHS Providers deputy chief executive Saffron Cordery said:

 "NHS staff have been under considerable strain throughout the pandemic and our recent survey showed that 99% of trust leaders are concerned about current levels of burnout across the workforce.

 "This funding is welcome, and much needed given what the frontline has experienced this year.

 "Stress, absenteeism and turnover have all been exacerbated by the pandemic.

 "To ensure we can successfully retain and engage staff, there must be national support and a co-ordinated approach to mental health and wellbeing and funding for training and education.